mdpiper/GWT-app-example/README.md

 GWTWebApp
 =========

-The default GWT web application with an ant build file.
+The default GWT web application with an `ant` build file and continuous integration with Travis CI.